thibautvs/webstack-client/README.md

 This will find the latest versions that match the version ranges specified in the `bower.json` file.

-## Loading Angular Asynchronously

-The app supports loading the framework and application scripts asynchronously.
-The special `index-async.html` is designed to support this style of loading.
-For it to work you must inject a piece of Angular JavaScript into the HTML page.
-The project has a predefined script to help do this.

 ```
 npm run update-index-async
 ```